Capitalize on students’ natural curiosity about the world around them.

 I love everything about learning a language and getting to know people, places, and cultures.
 That is what I want to foster in my students, as I’m sure you do.
 Focusing on what people do and how they do it is a surefire way to keep our students fully invested in their language learning journey.

-Implement these approaches to effectively and efficiently utilize authentic language resources in your class this year, and if you are already using Carnegie Learning’s world languages solutions, I hope that you put iCulture to good use!
-Let us know how it goes and share your own tips and tricks with our Language Is Limitless educator community on Facebook.
+Implement these approaches to effectively and efficiently utilize authentic language resources in your class this year.
+If you are already using Carnegie Learning’s world languages solutions, I hope that you put iCulture to good use!
+If not, discover how iCulture, as part of our complete world language solutions for Spanish, French, and German, can support your goals with the most continuously updated library available of videos, news articles, and songs.

 Janet's teaching experience is in Spanish, having taught all levels, both AP Language and AP Literature, dual credit courses, and native Spanish speaker courses.
 After seven years of teaching high school Spanish, she joined the Carnegie Learning team, but she still serves as an adjunct Spanish professor at Lone Star College in Houston, as well as an AP Reader for the AP Spanish Language and Culture Exam.
 Her Bachelor of Arts in Spanish is from Geneva College, and she learned my Master’s degree in Spanish focusing on Hispanic Linguistics from the University of Pittsburgh.
 She enjoys traveling and experiencing new places (when there isn’t a pandemic).
 She also loves presenting at local, regional, and national world language conferences on a variety of topics from differentiated instruction to cultural biases and how they impact the classroom.Explore more related to this author